Chicago celebrates Hanukkah, lighting 31-foot-tall Daley Plaza menorah

 “Everyone should feel a part of the holiday,” Kraus said.
 “To get people up and dancing and being part of the community. … We should have this all the time.
 A little bit of happiness doesn’t hurt.”

-Hanukkah celebrations continue around the city and surrounding suburbs until the final day of candle lighting on Friday.
+Hanukkah celebrations continue around the city and surrounding suburbs until the final night of candle lighting on Thursday.